 If your workflow is a blocker to answering these questions, then you probably need to change it.

-While Scrum is intended for teams of seven or less, there is some potential to scale the Scrum workflow itself, which should be fluid enough that adding more people won’t lead to a breakdown.
+While Scrum is intended for teams of seven or fewer, there is some potential to scale the Scrum workflow itself, which should be fluid enough that adding more people won’t lead to a breakdown.

 A more common scenario is that parallel teams, with their own projects, need to collaborate.
-In cases like these, having a shared set of standards – and limiting customization – is important in order to get things done.
+In cases like these, having a shared set of standards – and limiting customization – is important to get things done.

 There are a number of apps that can assist with building a Scrum workflow in Jira.